our-story-media/ourstory-resources/doc_gen/guide/troubleshooting.md

 ## Titan Dashboard

+### Sharing Your Log File

+Indaba Titan Dashboard has a log which can be used to diagnose many issues.
+To access the log, select the `View Log` button from the columns of buttons on the left of the Indaba Titan window.
+This this will open a text file.
+You can copy and share the contents of this file to help diagnose problems.

 ### Installation Hangs / Not doing anything

 When using the `Toolbox` version of Indaba Titan (which is backed by Docker Toolbox), there are sometimes issues where Docker fails to start.
 Often the easiest method of getting it going again is to: